This guide is going to cover every detail of your heli-ski trip, so you get the most out of it.

 Is Heli-Skiing Dangerous?

-People turn to Heli-skiing to put some of the wildness back in the skiing experience.
+People turn to Heli-skiing to put some of the adventure back in the skiing experience.

 Every year, despite the high price and high risk, tens of thousands keep flocking to it, and if you’ve done it once, you’ll be back.
 For skiing by helicopter, it is you who mark the territory’s first claim, often laying down the first tracks.